HAPPENSGATE/vkAutoLiker7/README.md

 a FIX 5.0 SP2 `FIX::ExecutionReport` message with all the required fields.

 ### Description
-The project contains two tasks, *tradeclient* and *ordermatc
+The project contains two tasks, *tradeclient* and *ordermatch*.
+They are both console based.
+The first sends ord